KygoSkyrus/KygoSkyrus/README.md

 - 👀 I’m interested in Web Development
 - 💞️ I’m looking to collaborate on any web development project
 - 💞️ I'm looking for internship
-- 📫 How to reach me.. mail at kygoskyrus@gmail.com
+- 📫 To reach me.. mail at kygoskyrus@gmail.com

 <!---
 KygoSkyrus/KygoSkyrus is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.